 Using a Heavy Duty Walking Foot Sewing Machine for Thick Fabrics

-- Portability.
-This is a huge concept for sailors or anyone who needs to transfer their sewing machine from place to place.
+This is a huge concept for boating enthusiasts or anyone who needs to transfer their sewing machine from place to place.
 Most walking foot machines are roughly 35-40 pounds, depending on the size (7” or 9” gate) of the machine.
 Feel free to take your walking foot sewing machine anywhere as it’s easy to grip underneath the head of the machine.
 There are many cases available for this type of sewing machine as well.

-- Warranty.
 You want to make sure you are buying your walking foot sewing machine from a trusted source.
 You want to buy from a company who has been in business for several years.
 Usually a warranty or a store credit is what you should be looking for.
 You want to find a machine with a 1 year parts warranty in case you drop your machine.
 You want to look for a supplier with a 3 month labor warranty.
-You also want to find a warranty with a credit in case you accidently needed a household sewing machine.

 For more information click to learn more about this walking foot sewing machine.